ChameleonCloud/docs/source/technical/reservations.rst

 .. attention::
    **A note on lease stacking**

-   Chameleon is a shared experimental platform.
-We serve a growing community of researchers and educators with diverse needs.
-Specialized hardware on the platform can be in high demand and short supply.
-While we seek to expand the hardware that we offer, we are constrained in the short term to our current inventories.
-Like fishing boats all harvesting from a single pond, we must beware to avoid a tragedy of the commons.
-Adopting community practices that encourage efficient and fair resource use is critical to our success as an open platform.

-   Toward this end, **we actively discourage “lease stacking”** on Chameleon.
-   **Lease stacking refers to the practice of obtaining multiple overlapping reservations for Chameleon resources (e.g., compute instances, storage, or networking components) under a single project to extend usage beyond typical limits or to ensure continuous access to resources.** Engaging in lease stacking without clear communication or in violation of terms of use could potentially lead to resource hoarding, impacting the availability for other users.
+   Specialized hardware on Chameleon can sometimes be in high demand and low supply.
+Like fishing boats sharing a pond, we must beware to avoid a tragedy of the commons and adopt community practices that encourage efficient and fair resource use. **We actively discourage “lease stacking”—the practice of obtaining multiple overlapping reservations for resources (e.g., compute instances, storage, or networking components) to extend project usage beyond typical limits or to ensure continuous access**.
+Engaging in lease stacking could lead to resource hoarding, impacting the availability for other users.
    Our experience has shown that such conduct results in idle hardware capacity and creates negative incentives for all users to “overfish” the pond out of fear that others will do so first.

    Please carefully review our :ref:`lease stacking policy
    <lease_stacking_policy>` before you begin creating leases to ensure that